armando-genis/autonomous_driving_niagara/README.md

 # autonomous_driving_niagara

+** Update Version:**

+A new update version has been added where you can modify the scale of the robot along with other improvements.
+For more details, check out the updated features on [DPU-NaviCar](https://github.com/armando-genis/DPU-NaviCar).

 Simulation for an Autonomous golf car for Monterrey Institute of Technology that uses Velodyne LiDAR and a Stereo Camara for environmental perception and an Ackermann steering controller for trajectory tracking.

  ## Set up ROS2